-Postsecondary Certificate or Diploma (less than one academic year) - requires completion of an academic program below the baccalaureate degree in less than one academic year, or designed for completion in less than 30 semester or trimester credit hours, or in less than 45 quarter credit hours, or in less than 900 contact or clock hours.
-(IPEDS)
+Undergraduate Certificate or Diploma (less than 9 semester credit hours) - a program of study that requires completion of an academic program below the baccalaureate degree in less than one academic year and is designed for completion in less than 9 semester or trimester credit hours, or in less than 13 quarter credit hours, or in less than 300 contact or clock hours, by a student enrolled full time.

-Specialist Degree - normally requires 60 semester hours of concentrated and approved graduate coursework beyond the bachelor's degree.
+Specialist Degree - an award that normally requires 60 semester hours of concentrated and approved graduate coursework beyond the bachelor's degree.
 It is generally offered in the field of education to acknowledge completion of advanced graduate study designed to help individuals meet licensure requirements or develop additional knowledge and skill beyond the master's degree but not at the doctoral level.